-At Willamette University, the first thing you should do if you’re experiencing difficulty in a course is speak with the professor outside of class.
+At Willamette University the first thing you should do if you’re experiencing difficulty in a course is speak with the professor outside of class.
 Our faculty members not only teach in the classroom, but also work with students individually to help them learn the curriculum.
 No one knows the material in a particular course or how to teach it better than your professor, so always start there.
 We expect you to meet with your instructor before requesting a tutor.

 Sometimes students who are working closely with their professors benefit from additional mentoring of the sort that another student can provide.
-In order to accommodate this need, the CLA Dean’s Office provides a free tutoring service available to all students and for all subjects except foreign languages.
+In order to accommodate this need, the CLA Dean’s Office provides a free tutoring service available to all students and for most subjects.
 (Foreign language departments have their own tutoring programs.
 In addition, the Language Learning Center in the World Languages Studio in the Learning Commons provides help for language learning.)

 How our Program Works

-When you request tutoring, we immediately contact the professor in your course and seek a recommendation for someone the professor believes will be a good tutor.
+When you submit the Tutor Request form, we contact the professor of your course and ask the professor to recommend possible tutors.
 Sometimes professors suggest advanced students who have previously taken the course in which you are enrolled.
-In other cases, they may suggest students who are currently in the course and doing especially good work.
-As soon as they respond with some suggestions, we contact the students they have recommended to ask if the student is interested in tutoring.
+In other cases, they may suggest students who are currently enrolled in the course and doing particularly well.
+When faculty respond with names of possible tutors, we email the students they have recommended to ask if the student is interested in tutoring.
 (On occasion no one qualified is available to tutor.)
 We then select a student to serve as your tutor.
 Once a pairing has been set up, tutors and students develop a tutoring schedule that works for their individual needs.
 Tutors are paid for up to 2 hours per week per student, and they can work with more than one student at a time if the students are willing.